hapostgres/pg_auto_failover/docs/ref/configuration.rst

     safely, and the wal lag is 0 in that case.

-    In the case when the secondary server had been detected unhealthy before, then the pg_auto_failover monitor switches it from the sate SECONDARY to the state CATCHING-UP and promotion is prevented then.
+    In the case when the secondary server had been detected unhealthy before, then the pg_auto_failover monitor switches it from the state SECONDARY to the state CATCHING-UP and promotion is prevented then.

     The following setting allows to still promote the secondary, allowing